We may earn a commission when you buy through links in our articles. Learn more.

 The Google Pixel Fold is an expensive foldable compared to the rest of the market.
 It offers a lot, but it’s hard to feel that the extra money is worth it.
 We have a Google Pixel Fold review if you want to learn more.

-Tecno Phantom V Fold
+Tecno Phantom V Flip

 The cheapest foldable phone on the market.